7 Tips on How to Master Long Distance Running

 If you’re running over an hour, then it may be time to start taking on calories during your run in the form of gels, chews, powders you can add to water, or nuts and dried fruit if you prefer a more “real food’” approach.

-Hydration during a long run is also necessary as you start to cover longer distances.
-You may need to take water with you during a run either in a bottle or in a hydration backpack, or plan your route so you pass water fountains along the way.
+Hydration during a long run is also necessary as you start to run longer distances.
+You may need to take water with you during a long run either in a bottle or in a hydration backpack, or plan your route so you pass water fountains along the way.
 Hydration and fueling during a long run requires a lot of experimentation, but a rough guide would be to drink roughly every 20 minutes and take on calories every 40 minutes.

 Learn how to make your own sport drink alternatives!